Core Concepts

 A model in Tensorleap is a trained neural network used for inference and analysis.
 It’s the computational backbone that transforms input data into predictions.

-Once uploaded, the model is attached to a version of a project.
-The platform uses the model during evaluation processes, combining it with your integration code and mapping to compute predictions, metrics, and insights.
+Once uploaded, the model is saved as a version.
+The platform uses the model during evaluation processes, combining it with your integration code as defined in the integration test to compute predictions, metrics, and insights.

 How the Model Connects to the Other Components

 The model is powered by your integration script, which defines how inputs and outputs are prepared.
-The mapping then connects these code interfaces to nodes in the platform's analysis graph, enabling rich visualization and debugging tools.
+The integration test then instructs the platform on how to connect these code interfaces to nodes in the platform's analysis graph, enabling rich visualization and debugging tools.

 How the Code Integration Is Used in the Platform